IHTSDO/rf2-to-json-conversion/README.md

 Importing data
 --------------

 This project includes a script file for importing the resulting .json files into MongoDB, and creating the necessary indexes.
+This sentence needs to be executed from the folder that contains the .json files.

 ```./import.sh en-edition 20140731```